saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## Date: July 8, 2020
 - Applied for certain internships on Internshala.
 - Going through the ongoing course of Google Cloud.
+## Date: July 16, 2020
+- Taken an meeting on Corona Pandemic, through zoom, and discuss the topic to be selected for KPIT Sparkle 2020.
+- Started an online course of App Development through Coursera.